 “The company grew up in the missile age and management has gotten increasingly aggressive about extending the legacy business from protecting systems near the ground to the orbital frontier,” said Kramer, who also leads the GameChangers advisory service that has booked 33 profitable trades in its last 39 closed positions.

-Parsons works with the National Aeronautics and Space Administration (NASA), the Missile Defense Agency, the National Reconnaissance Organization (NRO) and other government entities keeping an eye on outer space, with 42 percent of all revenue coming straight from federal appropriations.
-The company’s recent acquisitions have integrated the company’s threat detection and cybersecurity systems into its broader satellite imaging platform.
+Parsons works with the National Aeronautics and Space Administration (NASA), the Missile Defense Agency, the National Reconnaissance Organization (NRO) and other government entities keeping an eye on outer space, with 42 percent of all revenue coming from federal appropriations.
+The company’s recent acquisitions have integrated its threat detection and cybersecurity systems into a broader satellite imaging platform.

 Parsons Presents Another Way to Profit from Peace on Earth

 “Parsons personnel like to talk about the World War II maps that guided allied troops through the beaches of Normandy,” Kramer said.
 “D-Day was fought on the ground but won in the air and Parsons bought the company that grew out of that effort fairly recently.
 It wasn’t an instant revenue grab — piling $100 million onto $3 billion doesn’t move the needle far — but the strategic potential is huge.
 Future wars will be fought in the air and won at the satellite level, which is where Parsons is reaching all the time.”